 Evaluation, Progress Reports, and Report Cards

 Students will be evaluated on assignments, projects, and assessments.
-Quarterly grades will be reported.
+Teachers will communicate academic progress in PowerSchool.
 At the end of each semester, students will take a final common assessment for each of their classes.
 This assessment will account for 20% of their final semester grade.
-Please check grades often using Skyward Family Access as grade reports will only be only provided online and not mailed home.
+Please check grades often using the PowerSchool parent portal as grade reports will only be only provided online and not mailed home.
 All incompletes are changed to letter grades within a two week period.
 Make up work needs to be completed prior to the end of that two week period.
 During each semester, Parent/Teacher conferences are scheduled.
 Parents will receive a paper report card and can use this opportunity to discuss student progress in detail.
+Grading scales may follow the template below, however there is some teacher discretion.

 Holt Junior High offers several systems of support to better serve the needs of our students, both in and out of school.
 Below is a list of some of the services available and policies that guide our processes.